ELLDER054/gizmo-lang/README.md

 ## Building Gizmo From Source
 Warning: If you build Gizmo now, there is a chance that Gizmo will be updated and you will not have the most recent version.
-Make sure git is installed in your terminal.
+1. Make sure git is installed in your terminal.
-Once you have it installed, run this code in your terminal to build Gizmo.
+2. Run this code in your terminal to build Gizmo.

 ```shell
 git clone https://github.com/ellder054/gizmo-lang